 - Wear braces.
 If not properly cleaned, food can become trapped on orthodontic equipment after eating.
 A buildup of food increases the risk of tooth decay.

 Gum Disease Treatment

 Periodontitis, an advanced form of gum disease, impacts the lives of over half of all Americans 30 and older, according to a study conducted by the Centers for Disease Control and Prevention.
 Periodontitis increases the risk of a variety of serious oral health problems and ranks as the leading cause of permanent tooth loss.
 Fortunately, patients suffering from periodontist have a variety of treatment options available that can help prevent tooth loss and restore their gums back to health.

-The first step in treating periodontitis is a nonsurgical treatment called scaling and root planing.
-Dr. McLeod performs this treatment by scraping and removing any plaque and tartar that has built upon the surface of a patient’s teeth and from the root surface by scaling.
+The first step in treating periodontitis is a nonsurgical treatment called scaling and root planning.
+Dr. McLeod performs this treatment by scraping and removing any plaque and tartar that has built upon the surface of a patient's teeth and from the root surface by scaling.
 Dr. McLeod will then smooth away any roughness on the roots to reduce any future bacterial buildup.

 If a patient's gum tissue doesn't respond to scaling and root planing, a deep pocket may develop that exposes the roots of a tooth to bacteria and decay.
 Periodontal pocket reduction is a process where Dr. McLeod folds back the gum tissue to remove harmful bacteria and smooth any damaged bone, allowing the gum tissue to once again reattach to the now healthy bone structure.

 Patients who receive advanced periodontal disease treatment need to make practicing quality oral hygiene at home a top priority to prevent the future development of gum disease.
 Because personal oral care plays such a large role in periodontal treatment, our team at Newberg Family Dental will provide comprehensive instructions on the best flossing and brushing techniques for patients to use at home.